 Knowing how technology can impact a fitness business and generate more revenue, you must wonder about how this works and what technology we are talking about.
 Let’s take a look at the two technological aspects you should definitely consider.

-1) Mobile and web applications
+1) Mobile and web applications for online personal training companies

 You have probably already downloaded and tested some of the fitness applications.
-However, as you may have guessed competing with apps that have been around for years is hard.
+However, as you may have guessed, competing with apps that have been around for years is hard.
 You should also remember people tend to install and uninstall apps.

 Having a piece of functioning good-looking software doesn’t guarantee that you will get your users to stick to it, use on a regular basis, and be willing to pay for it after their trial ends.